 Matthew D. Loeb

 International President

-International Alliance of Theatrical
+International Alliance of Theatrical Stage Employees,

-Stage Employees, Moving Picture

-Technicians, Artists and Allied
+Moving Picture Technicians, Artists and Allied Crafts

-Crafts of the United States and

-Canada, AFL-CIO, CLC
+of the United States and Canada, AFL-CIO, CLC

-1430 Broadway, 20th Floor
+207 West 25th Street, 4th Floor

-New York, NY 10018
+New York, NY 10001

-The following is intended to memorialize the further understandings reached with respect to the Agreement effective January 1, 2011.
+The following is intended to memorialize the further understandings reached with respect to the Agreement effective January 1, 2015.

-The proviso to Article XVI(b) added as a result of the Agreement shall be interpreted and implemented as follows:
+The last sentence of Article XVI(b) shall be interpreted and implemented as follows: